|-|_,_/

 Newsgroups, Usenet - what's that?

-Internet consists not only of WWW, but also of Usenet.
+Internet consists not only of the World Wide Web, but also of Usenet.
 In the Usenet everybody can publish messages, which are thereafter on no specific server, but on many ones.
 Each news server permanently exchanges the latest messages with its neighbours.
 If you feed a message onto a news server, it will thereby spread on many ones.

 In order to participate in Usenet, you need a newsreader and the right to access a specific news server.
 A newsreader is a program to publish own messages, to delete (cancel) them again from all news servers and to read other people's messages.
-A popular, free newsreader is the Forte Free Agent.
-Further newsreaders can be found here.
-Also some WWW browsers can be used as newsreader, e.g. Netscape.
-In the configuration of the newsreader you define which news server to access.
-To clarify this you can ask your ISP, who should operate one.
+If everything works fine, you browser will launch a newsreader when you click on a newslink: news:de.markt.arbeit.biete.

 Usenet is organised in the sense of a tree structure or a hierarchy and consistst of newsgroups on individual topics.
 Some newsgroups are discussion forums, some newsgroups contain classified advertisements, some newsgroups serve for official announcements, and in some newsgroup the users exchange pictures or music.
 The names of the German-language newsgroups begin with de.
 Therein the classified advertisement newsgroups begin with de.markt.
 The job advertisement newsgroups begin with de.markt.arbeit.

 Usenet as interaction of so many people only works if regulations are followed, most of which were decided by a majority within a vote.
 Almost each newsgroup has a charter which determines what and how may be posted there.
 The charters of the German-language newsgroups can be found here..
-Further regulations forbid spam, that's excessively repeating the same message or advertising the same service, HTML and binaries (attachments) except in special binary newsgroups and to post with forged e-mail address.
+Further regulations forbid spam, that's excessively repeating the same message or advertising the same service, HTML and binaries (attachments) except in special binary newsgroups.

 What are moderated newsgroups?